szg251/elm-validator-pipeline/README.md

-# Elm Validator Pipeline
+# Validator Pipeline

-The Elm Validator Pipeline is based on the idea of validation as a smart constructor.
+The Validator Pipeline is based on the idea of **validator as a smart constructor**.

 In Elm we try to specify our types as narrow as possible, to avoid invalid states.
 However, even with types, we could only specify if something is an `Int` and we cannot know, if it is positive or negative, or if something is a `String`, but we don't know if it is a valid URL.
 That's what we use validators for.